yngveha/FIAT/README.md

 Link to the paper in IEEE-Xplore will be posted here later.

 ## Usage examples
-The usage examples folder contains code examples that demonstrates FIAT testing properties.
+This folder contains code examples that demonstrates FIAT-testing properties.
+These code examples are the full version of the code shown in the paper.
 Both VHDL and Python examples are included, along with test results.
-These examples are made to encapsulate principles described in the paper in a compact form.
+The examples are made to encapsulate principles described in the paper in a compact form.

 ## Implementation
 The implementation folder contains a VHDL simulation model and a testbench implemented with FIAT testing to ensure that each test would find errors in the testbench design.